Pardon? Yes, really.

 Not in the same league, but still exciting is my experiment at sowing saved parsnip seed from last year’s flowering roots, in the big bag bottle bank in November.
 Really good germination by January 7th, and again surviving the minus 8 degrees C with no protection other than the water filled bottles.

 Pruning the apples and Hydrangea panniculata is a wonderful way to enjoy the garden as the light gradually fades, particularly with a robin for very close company, but even this experience is topped by the seasonal starling rush.
 For the first time, on a mild Sunday, our East facing hay meadow was attractive enough, and frost free, for a small group to descend, and quickly work over the short mossy turf, probing for grubs.
 The slightest, and entirely unobserved by me, scare sends the whole flock into the air, before quickly wheeling round and landing on a different patch.

 However it’s when the light has nearly gone, and I stand beneath the oak with the only sound an occasional water drop hitting the slates behind me, in dank, wind free, grey mist, that suddenly a rural doppler effect kicks in.

 Always I think it’s a sudden gust of wind.

 Or a breaking wave.

-And by the time I realise that it isn’t, (since there’s no wind, and I’m not beside the sea), the sound has changed, and the whooshing beating of thousands of wings is clear, overhead, as they fly in numbers too great to count.
+And by the time I realise that it isn’t, since there is no wind, and I’m not beside the sea, the sound has changed, and the whooshing beating of thousands of wings is clear, overhead, as they fly in numbers too great to count.

 4 or 5 times this repeats, over maybe 15 minutes.